Revenue Streams for Off-Leash Dog Bars: How the Multi-Stream Model Works

 Retail sales provide additional revenue while offering convenience to your customers.

-• Convenience products: Items customers commonly forget like leashes, waste bags, and water bowls
+• Convenience products: Convenience products customers commonly forget like leashes, waste bags, and water bowls

-• Branded merchandise: T-shirts, mugs, and other items that promote your business
+• Branded merchandise: Branded merchandise like t-shirts and mugs that also promote your business

-• Local products: Items from local artisans and manufacturers
+• Local products: Local products from area artisans and manufacturers

 • Subscription boxes: Monthly delivery services for premium pet products